MZain200346/Python-Projects-/README.md

 # My Personal Projects

-A collection of small Python scripts I built for fun while learning to code.
+A collection of small scripts I built for fun while learning to code.

 ## What's Here